jslinuxta/pdf-narrator/README.md

 This project is released under the [MIT License](LICENSE.md).

+---

-Enjoy converting your PDFs into immersive audiobooks powered by **Kokoro** TTS!
+Enjoy converting your PDFs into immersive audiobooks powered by **Kokoro v1.0 TTS**!